-The stark terror of dozens of vicious and bloody assaults on innocent people is taking a terrible toll across Israel – and The Fellowship is responding with critical aid both to direct victims …
+The stark terror of dozens of vicious and bloody assaults on innocent people are taking a terrible toll across Israel – and The Fellowship is responding with critical aid both to direct victims …

 …and to the horror’s “hidden” sufferers.

 These are the elderly, the single mothers with young families, and other easy targets in Jerusalem who rightfully fear for their lives and sit immobilized behind locked doors, even as their personal needs – including food and medicine – mount daily!